 Penalty: $5 000 or imprisonment for one year.

+[Section 2.29 amended by No. 24 of 2005 s.
+57.]

 2.30.
 Terms extended if ordinary elections delayed

 Where an ordinary election is deferred or adjourned under this Act until after the first Saturday in May in any year, a member of a council whose term of office expires on that day can continue to act in the office until the substituted election day.